csound-flossmanual/csound-floss/book/04-a-additive-synthesis.md

 (typically a Hanning window) is placed over the spectrum, masking it so that only one or several of these partials sound at any one time.
-The user can shift the position of this window up or down the spectrum at k-rate and this introduces the possibility of spectral morphing. _hsbosil_ refers to this control as _kbrite_.
+The user can shift the position of this window up or down the spectrum at k-rate and this introduces the possibility of spectral morphing.
+&nbsp;_hsbosil_ refers to this control as _kbrite_.
 The width of the window can be specified (but only at i-time) using its _iOctCnt_ parameter.
 The entire spectrum can also be shifted up or down, independent of the location of the masking window using the _ktone_ parameter, which can